rauwuckl/HardareSeminarImpl/README.md

 ### Additional Experiments
 * I tried a residual neural network architecture with the same number of parameters as the ODE-Net in [1].
 This performed better and thus calls into question the authors claim that the ODE-Net is more parameter efficient.
 * I tried an ODE-Net architecture where the dynamics function is not time dependent.
-This performed only slightly worse
+This performed only marginally worse.

 ### Visualisations
 Continuous transformation of the hidden state in the ODE-Net with associated probabilities for the output label.